Rafail-Drakakis/Python_projects/games/Readme.md

 pip install random sys pygame

 Games

+Town of Salem
+The Town of Salem game allows players to participate, each with a specific role: Citizen, Doctor, or Gangster.
+The player information is loaded dynamically from a file, allowing for customizable usernames and roles.
+The game consists of day and night phases, where players make decisions and take actions.

 Hangman
 The Hangman game randomly chooses a word from a list and you need to guess the word by entering letters.
 You have six lives, and you lose a life for every incorrect guess.
 The game ends when you guess the word or run out of lives.